pbo-dpb/pboml-user-guide--guide-utilisateur-pboml/docs/analyst/tables-methodology.md

 :::

-:::details (See exception) If your table contains merged cells, modify your table so that no merged cell is used
+:::details Merge cells are prohibited (with one exception)

 ### Reason

-Merge cells are particularily not accessible in web format
+Merge cells are not supported by the editor and can be challenging to implement and maintain in HTML.
+Additionally, when exported to PDF from Word, merge cells are not accessible.
+If your table contains merge cells, it is recommended to split the table into multiple tables or use alternative presentation methods, such as a list.

 ### Valid